apache/nuttx/README.txt

   NuttX requires a POSIX development environment such as you would find under Linux or OSX.
-NuttX may be also be installed and built on Windows system if you also provde such a POSIX development environment.
+NuttX may be also be installed and built on Windows system if you also provide such a POSIX development environment.
 Options for a POSIX development environment under Windows include:

     - An installation of Linux on a virtual machine (VM) in Windows.
 I have